utshomax/postman-docs/src/pages/docs/postman-flows/reference/finding-and-filtering-data.md

 ### Contains

 [contains](../../flows-query-language/function-reference/#contains) is the most straightforward way to check if some quoted information contains a word or pattern (regex).
-Since contains will return either true or false, it is frequently used with an If block.
-The below example illustrates how information is only passed through the If block should the input contain the expected value.
+Since `contains` returns either true or false, it's often used with an **If** block.
+The example below illustrates how information is only passed through the **If** block when the input contains the expected value.

 <img src="https://assets.postman.com/postman-labs-docs/concepts/contains-example.png" alt="Contains example" fetchpriority="low" loading="lazy" />

 ### Filter

-[filter](../../flows-query-language/function-reference/#filter) is for when there is a list of element but only some are needed for the next block of the flow.
-To use filter, the function looks like `$filter(list name,fn($v,$i,$a) { filter condition })` where `$v` is the values in the list, `$i` is the index (zeroth item, first item, second item, etc.), and `$a` is the entire list.
+[filter](../../flows-query-language/function-reference/#filter) is for when there is a list of elements but only some are needed for the next block of the flow.
+To use `filter`, the function looks like `$filter(list name,fn($v,$i,$a) { filter condition })` where `$v` is the values in the list, `$i` is the index (zeroth item, first item, second item, and so on), and `$a` is the entire list.
 Generally `$v` is the important value for filtering and the only one actually required to be used.
 In the example below, there is a list of companies, but only enabled companies are needed for the rest of the flow.

 <img src="https://assets.postman.com/postman-labs-docs/concepts/filter-example.png" alt="Filter example" fetchpriority="low" loading="lazy" />